antholord/botpress-test/README.md

 I used ``` chokidar ``` to track file changes in the directories.
-However, the format it gave me was not useful to generate a tree.
-I decided to use a library that transformed it into the perfect format, ``` directory-tree ```

-I could have formatted the tree myself by going through the list of files recursively and creating arrays of children, but I opted for a library.

-The downside of my approach is that when a file is modified, I have to re-compute the full directory tree.
-I am aware that it is not ideal but after testing, it was quite fast and sufficient.
-If I built the directory tree structure myself, I could have sent only the updated path when a change occurs.
+I used  ``` directory-tree ``` to transform the directory info into a readable directory format.

+For folders containing more than 10 000 files, the update took about 1 second.

 ## Project setup
 ```